 • Mathematical Literacy

 The results speak for themselves

-Star Schools has achieved unequalled success in providing learners with access to high-quality part-time education through its Matric Rewrite programme, achieving an average pass rate of 75% since its inception.
+Star Schools has achieved unequaled success in providing learners with access to high-quality part-time education through its Matric Rewrite Programme, achieving an average pass rate of 75% since inception.

 MATRIC REWRITE PASS RATES